Refinitiv/Real-Time-SDK/Ema/Examples/Training/400_Series_Examples/400__Custom__NestedMessaging/ReadMe.txt

 OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library while using nested messaging feature and parsing of custom Omm Data data from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library while using nested messaging feature and parsing of custom OMM Data data from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.

-The 400__Custom__NestedMessaging opens up a parent stream on which, whne this stream is open / ok it opens a sub stream.
+The 400__Custom__NestedMessaging opens up a parent stream on which, when this stream is open / ok, it opens a sub stream.
 This is also known as nested messaging feature.

-Note: effective use of the nested messaging feature requires support from an Omm Provider application.
+Note: effective use of the nested messaging feature requires support from an
+	  OMM Provider application.

 Detailed Description